PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-11 09:30:07
+Last updated: 2024-04-11 09:31:18
-Random Quote: If you don't like where you're heading, there's no shame in going back and changing your path. - Chuck McGill
+Random Quote: When the sun has set, no candle can replace it.  -  Loras Tyrell